 Some types of neurofeedback therapy require a quantitative EEG assessment (QEEG) or brain map.
 This is a brainwave recording taken at various locations on the scalp, which is compared to databases to determine abnormalities.
-The brain map shows the average production of electrical frequencies from various brain regions that, when compared to the database, shows the areas that are too slow or too fast.
-We use this information to determine how the brain should be trained.
+The brain map shows the average electrical output from various brain regions that, when compared to the database, shows where these abnormalities are.
+We use this information along symptoms reported to determine how the brain should be trained.
 This is called linear neurofeedback because it encourages the brain to produce more or less of a particular frequency, in one direction.

-Let's say the brain map shows that the back of the brain at the occipital lobe is too fast and the person often feels stressed, anxious, and has insomnia.
-Such a brain produces too much fast wave, or beta, and/or not enough of a slow frequency called theta.
+Let's say the brain map shows that the back of the brain is too fast and the person often feels stressed, anxious, and has insomnia.
+The brain depicted shows a high concentration of fast wave, or beta, and/or a low concentration of a slow frequency called theta.
 We train this area to slow down by placing a sensor over the appropriate location and setting the instrument to deliver feedback to reinforce increased theta and decreased beta - activity that will promote a relaxed state.
 We use audio/visual feedback, often in the form of a movie, which brightens or increases in size when the brain begins to relax in the target area.
-Over the course of an average of 30-60 neurofeedback sessions, the brain learns to access this state more often and the person gradually experiences a reduction of the related symptoms.
+With regular and frequent training, the brain strengthens its ability to access this state more often and the person gradually experiences a reduction of the related symptoms.

 Sojourn provides this kind of neurotherapy in the office.
 We also provide the option to allow clients to train their brains from home with rental neurofeedback systems.
 This allows people to do neurofeedback sessions more frequently, whenever and wherever they choose.
 Our Myndlift neurofeedback system allows people to do an EEG assessment at home.
 We receive the results and set the system to train the under-functioning brainwaves.
 We receive the results of every training session and can adjust the training parameters as needed, remotely.
 Learn more about Myndlift neurofeedback rental system.

 NeurOptimal® encourages the brain to better adapt to the necessities of the moment.
 Changing conditions require quick adaptation to meet the challenge.
-This system samples the spectrum of the brain's electrical output 256 times per second over both hemispheres simultaneously and measures this data across time to determine how adaptive the brain is.
-It analyzes each frequency's amplitude across time to determine the brain's capacity for flexibility.
+This system samples the spectrum of the brain's electrical output 256 times per second over both hemispheres simultaneously and measures this data across time to determine how adaptive and flexible the brain is.
 This system delivers feedback when the brain is changing too quickly or not fast enough.
-Most of our clients respond quickly to this kind of neurofeedback therapy and is therefore the intervention we recommend first.
+Most of our clients respond well to this kind of neurofeedback therapy and is therefore the intervention we recommend first.
 Sojourn also offers NeurOptimal® neurofeedback rental systems.

 Further information and research articles pertaining to neurofeedback and our approach may be found at: